-Log onto your credit card statement or a monthly bill for five minutes to find one expense you can cut, reduce or negotiate away.
+Log on to your credit card statement or a monthly bill for 5 minutes to find 1 expense you can cut, reduce or negotiate away.
 Whether there's a monthly gym membership you've been meaning to drop or another regular monthly expense that looks a little oversized, there's bound to be a way to save money.

 Next step: Remove your credit cards from your wallet and keep them at home in a safe place, says Brandi Savitt, co-founder of the Fabulous & Frugal blog.
 It's important to pull that credit card out before you go out with friends.

 "It's very easy to spend too much or end up putting it on your card and not getting paid back," Savitt says.
 "Credit cards should be used for emergencies, not for a night out with friends."